 Of course I retorted “I don’t always get dumped, I only got dumped once!”

-Despite his unnecessary commentary, we reflected back on the qualities of my ex and came to the conclusion that I don’t have a process for picking which men are suitable to me.
+Despite his unnecessary commentary, we reflected back on the qualities of my ex and came to the conclusion that I don’t have a process for picking which men are suitable for me.
 Let’s not get it twisted, many preferences are superficial and vary from person to person, the way the look, behave, treat people.
 But my brothers friend told me there are 3 fundamental elements to be on the look out for that directly tell you what kind of person they are.
 I’ve decided to share them all with you to follow at your own leisure.

 - Look at the relationship he has with his family

 He used my family as a comparison.
 Although we have our ups and downs, all in all, we have family values that set us apart from the average family.
-We have family dinners where we all sit together and enjoy a lovely meal, we have not-so-light-hearted discussions with topics that usually revolve around politics, we invite challenge to existing beliefs (although we are rarely acknowledge it), and we are deeply immersed in our culture that sets us apart from the average Canadian.
-My brothers friend told me to look for a man with a family similar to mine because that means he values family.
+We have family dinners where we all sit together and enjoy a lovely meal, we have not-so-light-hearted discussions with topics that usually revolve around politics, we invite challenge to existing beliefs (although we rarely acknowledge it), and we are deeply immersed in our culture that sets us apart from the average Canadian.
+My brother’s friend told me to look for a man with a family similar to mine because that means he values family.
 He values the relationship that he maintains with his family, he values the role of the family on the individual, and values how important family can be to the development of a persons personality.

 2. Look at the way he values and spends money

 This is not to be confused with how much this persons makes.
 Don’t get me wrong, there are some women who want to be financially maintained and never have to work a day in their life, and if they find a man that is alright with that, then live and let live.
 Who am I to judge?
-But alas, my brothers friend urged me to consider how he spends his money.
+But alas, my brother’s friend urged me to consider how he spends his money.
 You can learn a lot about a person by how and what they spend their money on.
 Those who spend too much may have terrible impulse control and little value to their work, on the other hand splurging every now and then may just be a way of rewarding themselves from a job well done.

 3. Look at how they value education